ashlynnprasad/langmann-2021/pages/relationswithindigenouspeoples.md

       {% include feature/item-figure.html objectid="langmann025" width="100" %}
     </div>
     <div class="col-sm-5">
       In 1912, the original Lumberman’s Arch, made up of eight thick tree trunks, was installed across Pender Street in downtown Vancouver to commemorate the visit of the Canadian governor general, the Duke of Connaught.<sup>3</sup>  The following year, the arch was relocated to the area now known as Stanley Park.
 John Mackie, a journalist at the Vancouver Sun, explains how the arch was resituated “on the site of an old native village that whites called Whoi Whoi,” or Xwayxway, home to Squamish, Musqueam and Tsleil-Waututh First Nations.<sup>4</sup>  Not only was it their home, but “when the first road was built around Stanley Park, a construction crew unearthed near Whoi Whoi a large deposit of broken and crushed clam shells, as well as skulls and other body parts....
-Rather than exciting any interest, the shells were used to surface the road.”<sup>5</sup>  The provincial government of British Columbia has protocols in place for protecting and conserving heritage sites and archaeological sites.
+Rather than exciting any interest, the shells were used to surface the road.”<sup>5</sup>  The provincial government of British Columbia now has protocols in place for protecting and conserving heritage sites and archaeological sites.
 More information, including access to the Heritage Conservation Act, can be found <a href="https://www2.gov.bc.ca/gov/content/industry/natural-resource-use/archaeology">here</a>.<sup>6</sup>
     </div>
   </div>
 </div>